Where does the time go? The common time traps that steal your time

 What’s a time trap?

-The word Time Trap comes from Queueing Theory, and refers to non-value-added steps in a process that need to be eliminated.
+The word Time Trap comes from Queueing Theory, and refers to non-value-added steps in a process that need to be eliminated for the process to run more efficiently.
 We’re borrowing this term from Queuing Theory because we think it has really relevant applications to managing our own time, energy, and attention.

-When we apply this concept to the idea of being “busy” as professional women, how do we define “adding value”?
-Here’s a tentative definition.
+When we apply this concept to the idea of being “busy” as professional women, how do we define what it means “adding value”?
+How can we identify the things that are actually worthwhile, so that we can then be clearer on the things that are NOT.

 An activity is value-adding if: